SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - How to debug, if you are facing any error in ansible playbook ? "ansible-playbook -vvv -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml" we will get the full information in the terminal, what is happening in the background, so that we can see where is the error.
-- What are supporting files in project ? like mongodb.repo, catalogue.service, roboshop.conf etc.
+- What are the supporting files in project ?
+Like mongodb.repo, catalogue.service, roboshop.conf etc.
-- Creating every role is mandatory in ansible roles ?
-NO! we create what we require.
+- Creating every role is not mandatory, we create what we require.
 - How to call common role (Any role) in another role ? "ansible.builtin.import_role"
 - How can we ignore errors in ansible ?
 Using "ignore_errors: true"